lizadeka/used-cars-market-analysis/README.md

 # 🤝 Collaboration

-This project was completed in collaboration with Shubh Srivasatava using two datasets from the **Used Cars (CarDekho) Kaggle Dataset**.
+This project was completed in collaboration with Shubh Srivastava using two datasets from the **Used Cars (CarDekho) Kaggle Dataset**.

 To ensure efficient development, the work was divided as follows: